 In June 2010, our board of directors adopted, and in July 2010 our stockholders approved, a new equity incentive plan and an employee stock purchase plan.
 The 2010 Equity Incentive Plan replaced our 2001 Stock Plan.
-We reserved 2,000,000 shares of our Class A common stock for issuance under our 2010 Equity Incentive Plan will increase automatically on the first day of January of each of 2011 through 2014 by up to a number of shares equal to 3% of the total outstanding shares our Class A and Class B common stock as of the immediately preceding December 31st.
+We reserved 2,000,000 shares of our Class A common stock for issuance under our 2010 Equity Incentive Plan.
+The number of shares reserved for issuance under our 2010 Equity Incentive Plan will increase automatically on the first day of January of each of 2011 through 2014 by up to a number of shares equal to 3% of the total outstanding shares our Class A and Class B common stock as of the immediately preceding December 31st.
 The 2010 Equity Incentive Plan authorizes the award of stock options, restricted stock awards, stock appreciation rights, restricted stock units, performance shares and stock bonuses.
-The 2010 Employee Stock Purchase Plan enables eligible employees to purchase shares of our Class A common stock periodically at a discount.
-Our 2010 Employee Stock Purchase Plan is intended to qualify as an employee stock purchase plan under Section 423 of the Internal Revenue Code.
+The 2010 Employee Stock Purchase Plan is intended to qualify as an employee stock Purchase plan under Section 423 of the Internal Revenue Code.
 We reserved 200,000 shares of our Class A common stock for issuance under our 2010 Employee Stock Purchase Plan.
-The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan will automatically increase on the first day of January of each of 2011 through 2018 by up to the number of shares equal to 1% of the total outstanding shares of our Class A and Class B common stock as of the immediately preceding December 31st.
+The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan.
+The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan.
+The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan.
+The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan.
+The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan.
+The number of shares reserved for issuance under our 2010 Employee Stock Purchase Plan and Class B common stock as of the immediately preceding becember 31st.
 Our board of directors or its compensation committee may reduce the amount of the annual increase under the 2010 Equity Incentive Plan or 2010 Employee Stock Purchase Plan in any particular year.